 You can "adjust" the power delivery of the standard engine to suit track conditions by changing gearing.
 This allows you to utilize a different portion of the engine's power range at a given throttle setting.
-New gearing may provide the change you are looking for without the need to consider further modifications..
+New gearing may provide the change you are looking for without the need to consider further modifications.

-The portion of your engine's power range you use can be adjusted by changing the final drive ratio with different sized rear sprockets.
+The portion of your engine's power range you use can be adjusted by changing the final drive ratio with different sized driven sprockets.
 Gearing changes allow you to more closely match the type of terrain and the available traction.
 Normally, a change of one tooth on the driven sprocket will be sufficient.

-There is a choice of both higher and lower final drive ratios with three optional aluminum driven sprockets.
-For muddy or sandy courses, standard steel driven sprocket is a more durable.
-Like the optional springs, these sprockets are listed in the Optional Parts List section of this manual.
+There is a choice of both higher and lower final drive ratios with two optional driven sprockets.
+Like the optional springs, these sprockets are listed in the Optional Parts List section of this manual (page 168).